SixdegreeLab/MasteringChainAnalytics/en/ch08/ch08-practice-build-lens-dashboard-part2.md

 ## Profiles Collections data analysis

 Lens collection data is also stored in the two tables `LensHub_call_collect` and `LensHub_call_collectWithSig` respectively.
-Unlike comments or mirror data, collecting a Publication does not require the collector to have his own Lens Profile.
+Unlike comment or mirror data, collecting a Publication does not require the collector to have his own Lens Profile.
 That is to say, any address (user) can bookmark Publications under other Profiles.
 So we need to track the specific collection operation through the address of the collector.
 What's special is that the collector's address data is not saved in the `LensHub_call_collect` table, but the `LensHub_call_collectWithSig` table has this data.
 We need to link the `LensHub_call_collect` table to the transactions table to obtain the user address of the current operation collection.
 The SQL example is as follows:

 ``` sql
 select call_block_time,